Yash-Bandal/DeltaX-Bootcamp/05_CSharp_Advance/02_Assignment/02_Concepts.md

 ### Structure
 1. Service Layer - Used for Business logic, implementations and validations
 2. Program.cs - Entry exit point, input output show (thus we show exception here) in console app

+### 3. Dynamic Keyword (Imp asked)
+The dynamic keyword does not mean the value is determined at runtime.
+Instead, it means the type checking and member resolution are deferred until runtime instead of compile time.